schlenga/ML_Workshop/Pages/part1.md

 Play!
 If you want, we can have a little tournament before the...

 ## BREAK!
-Let's have coffe and talk!
+Let's have coffee and a chat about your ideas what ML can do!